amd/aocl-data-analytics/doc/doc_utilities/utils.rst

 Documentation Utilities
 ***********************

 This page is for internal use only.
-The main documentation page can be found :ref:`here <chapter_gen_intro>`.
+The main documentation page can be found :ref:`here <C_intro>`.

 .. only:: internal